A topic from the subject of Organic Chemistry in Chemistry.

 Solvents

 Aromatic compounds are often used as solvents because they are good at dissolving other organic compounds.
-They are also relatively inert, which makes them less likely to react with the compounds that they are dissolving.
+They are also relatively inert, which makes them less likely to react with the compounds they are dissolving.

 Plastics